Klortho/gene-protein-tool/README.md

         * ✓Make sure it's getting added
 * ✓More protein data
 * ✓GenomicInfos and LocationHists need to check when they already exist
+* ✓resultset, in view, not working; can't get the genes
+    * Look at the sql query
+    * Fixes; database references were screwed up somehow
+* ✓Modularize the templates, so that there's only one `base`, that provides the overall styles and JS, and others just insert the content.

 * Work on display page

-* Modularize the templates, so that there's only one `base`, that provides the overall styles and JS, and others just insert the content.

 * Edge cases:
     * queries that return no genes
     * genes that have no proteins (e.g. 106144534)